Have a Question?

 Q. Are any toiletries provided or do we need to bring shampoo and conditioner?

 A. The cabin is equipped with shampoo, conditioner, body wash and bath salts.
+You’ll find aspirin, band-aids, antiseptic cream, toothpaste and other items in the medicine cabinet, and a first aid kit in the vanity under the sink.

 Q. Does the cabin have a washer and dryer, and if so, do we need to bring laundry detergent?